OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md

 - `unsafe-inline` directive enables inline scripts or styles making the applications susceptible to XSS attacks.
 - `unsafe-eval` directive allows `eval()` to be used in the application.
-- `unsafe-hashes` directive allows us to provide inline code, by computing a SHA-256 hash of our code.
+- `unsafe-hashes` directive allows use of inline scripts/styles, assuming they match the specified hashes.
 - Resources such as scripts can be allowed to be loaded from any origin by the use wildcard (`*`) source.
     - Also consider wildcards based on partial matches, such as: `https://*` or `*.cdn.com`.
     - Consider whether allow listed sources provide JSONP endpoints which might be used to bypass CSP or same-origin-policy.